pointonsoftware/psqure/README.md

 One of the highlights of this project is that the user interface and database can be swapped with other frameworks/dbms by implementing the domain provided interfaces.

-For this repo, we're using:
+For this repo, we are using:
 - Language: C++17
 - Compiler: gcc-7
 - Framework: Qt